Stefaaan06/Steam-Leaderboard-Moderation/README.md

     ```sh
     npm start
     ```

-6. Open your browser and navigate to `http://localhost:3000`.
+6. The website will run on `http://localhost:3000`.

-7. You can also optionally run this on an actual server.
+7. You can also optionally run this on an actual server with an actual run configuration.

 ## Usage Guide